NuGet/docs.microsoft.com-nuget/docs/concepts/Auditing-Packages.md

 ## `dotnet list package --vulnerable`

 Once a project is successfully restored, [`dotnet list package`](/dotnet/core/tools/dotnet-list-package) has a `--vulnerable` argument to filter the packages based on which packages have known vulnerabilities.
-Note that `--include-transitive` is not default, so should be included
+Note that `--include-transitive` is not default, so should be included.

 ## Actions when packages with known vulnerabilities are reported